 50. They have lower anxiety levels compared to peers in school.
 (Piers-Harris Children’s Self-Concept Scale.)

-51. Although homeschooled children are not necessarily more loved by their parents compared to schoolchildren, home learners have more contact with their parent’s love.
-In a Christ-focused, gospel-centered household, this helps them feel more loved and learn how to love others around them better.
+51. Although homeschooled children are not necessarily more loved by their parents than schoolchildren, home learners have more contact with their parent’s love.
+In a Christ-focused, gospel-centered household, this helps them feel more loved and learn to love others around them better.
 (Piers-Harris Children’s Self-Concept Scale.)

 53. Children can find they’re more motivated to do their work when they’re homeschooled.
-This doesn’t mean your homeschooler will always be motivated to study, but a lot of parents find homeschooling is a good motivator.
+Of course, this doesn’t mean your homeschooler will always be motivated to study, but many parents find homeschooling is a good motivator.

 54. A homeschooler doesn’t need to waste time on end-of-school exams.
-A lot of people mistakenly believe you have to finish high school to enter the next step in life (often college, a trade or an entrepreneurial venture).
+Many people mistakenly believe you have to finish high school to enter the next step in life (often college, a trade, or an entrepreneurial venture).
 But, homeschoolers can start these pathways sooner.
-The Harding Family (a Catholic homeschooling family) started 6 kids at college by age 12!
+For example, the Harding Family (a Catholic homeschooling family) started 6 kids at college by age 12!